What is a Tiny House? Introducing the Tiny House Movement

 What is a Tiny House exactly?

 Typically, no larger than 400sq ft and no smaller than 80sq ft, a tiny house is easy to maintain, has low energy consumption, and is more affordable to buy outright.
-Using clever design hacks, a tiny house allows space for all the much-needed necessities, such as a living space, kitchen, bedroom, and bathroom, as well as essential storage.
+Using clever design tricks, a tiny house allows space for all the much-needed necessities, such as a living space, kitchen, bedroom, and bathroom, as well as essential storage.

 Although they can be built on foundations, traditional tiny houses are made with movement in mind and are usually built on a trailer or set of wheels.
 This not only provides tiny house owners the freedom to move their home whenever and wherever they wander, it also avoids planning permission, which can be costly and invasive.